 She added that changes go beyond rainfall as temperatures have also been unpredictable.
 “It tends to be very hot for very long or then quite cool for very long.
 This year , we had a lot of snow in late April and a cold and late cool start to the season.
 Then June and July were very hot and totally dry.
 Weather doesn’t seem to swing quickly from one to the other; we seem to get stuck in extended weather patterns where we get one thing and then we get it for a long time and quite severely.”

 What struck Kristine goes beyond the variability and unpredictable weather conditions they face each season.
-Climate change impacts have become very much localized so that it becomes difficult to rely on information from weather stations which are far apart from each other.
+Climate change impacts have become very much localized so that it becomes difficult to rely on information from weather stations that are far apart from each other.

 “Yes, that also seems to be part of it: once I got soaked 2 km from home during the dry spell, but had no rain at home.
 Then, I got rain much earlier than people six kilometres to the east of me.
 It seems to be quite patchy.”